quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Burst Mitigation

 Acknowledging more packets in a single ACK frame can cause larger bursts of packets into the network.
-Senders MUST continue to follow Section 7.7 of {{QUIC-RECOVERY}} and either employ pacing or limit bursts to the initial congestion window.
+Senders continue to follow Section 7.7 of {{QUIC-RECOVERY}} and either employ pacing or limit bursts to the initial congestion window.